-EDA recognizes that importance of private capital investment for successful economic development and recognizes that importance of maintaining significant flexibility to assist those communities that are taking the first steps toward economic growth.
-Therefore, EDA often makes prudent investments in areas where leverage ratios are lowest.
+EDA recognizes the importance of private capital investment for successful economic development and recognizes the importance of maintaining significant flexibility to assist those communities that are taking the first steps toward economic growth.
+Therefore, EDA often makes prudent investments in areas where leverage ratios are low.

-In FY 2017, EDA invested 41.7% of all its PW and EAA funds, including RLFs, in highly distressed areas, which, according to recipient estimates, are projected to generate \$1.3 billion in private investment.
+In FY 2018, EDA invested 45.9 percent of all its PW and EAA funds, including RLFs, in highly distressed areas, which, according to recipient estimates, are projected to generate \$652.6 million in private investment.

-^{}Rural includes investments made to Indian tribes.
+\Rural includes investments made to Indian tribes.

-^{}For an area to qualify as being highly distressed, one of the following criteria must be met: (a) a 24-month unemployment rate of at least 200 percent of the national average, (b) per capita income not more than 60 percent of the national average, or (c) a catastrophic disaster.
+\\For an area to qualify as being highly distressed, one of the following criteria must be met: (a) a 24-month unemployment rate of at least 200 percent of the national average, (b) per capita income not more than 60 percent of the national average, or (c) a catastrophic disaster.

-^{}U.S. Department of Defense reimbursable investments and disaster supplemental investments are not included in these calculations.
+\\\U.S. Department of Defense reimbursable investments and disaster supplemental investments are not included in these calculations.